bsdroid/ntrip/BNC/Example_Configs/00_Readme.txt

 1. File 'RinexObs.bnc'
-The purpose of this configuration is showing how to convert RTCM streams to RINEX Observation files.
-The configuration pulls streams from Ntrip Broadcasters using Ntrip version 1 to generate 15min 1Hz RINEX Version 3 Observation files.
+The purpose of this configuration is showing how to convert RTCM streams to RINEX.
+The configuration pulls two streams from Ntrip Broadcasters using Ntrip version 2 to generate 15min 1Hz RINEX Version 3 observation files.
+Note that network option 'Ignore SSL authorization errors' is set in order to allow pulling RINEX skeleton files via HTTPS when necessary.
 See http://igs.bkg.bund.de/ntrip/observations for observation stream resources.

 2. File 'RinexEph.bnc'
 The purpose of this configuration is showing how to convert a RTCM stream